cyverse-archive/DE/services/Donkey/doc/endpoints/app-execution.md

 # Application Execution Endpoints

-Note that secured endpoints in Donkey and metadactyl are a little different from each other.
-Please see [Donkey Vs. Metadactyl](donkey-v-metadactyl.md) for more information.
+Note that secured endpoints in Terrain and metadactyl are a little different from each other.
+Please see [Terrain Vs. Metadactyl](terrain-v-metadactyl.md) for more information.

 ## Obtaining Parameter Values for a Previously Executed Job